A Florida Non-Compete Agreement is a contract by which one party ( employee ) agrees not to compete against another ( employer ) in Florida.

 The responsibility of proving that the agreement is overbroad falls to the person being restrained by the non-compete.

-Check out the free Non-Compete Agreement Florida in a PDF or Word format below:
+Below you can download a free Florida Non-Compete Agreement in PDF or Word format: